Using imports and script links

 by WebSharper.

-This configuration is done in the application configuration file appsettings.json
+This configuration is done in the application configuration file appsettings.json, under the websharper section.

 To override a given resource URL, simply add an appSetting whose key is the fully qualified name of the resource, and whose value is the URL you want to use.
 For example, to tell WebSharper to use a local copy of JQuery located at the root of your application, you can add the following to your application configuration file: